JohanBlome/encapp/README.md

 # encapp
 Easy way to test video encoders in Android in large scale.

-Facilitates an encoding mechanism for a large number of combinations in regards to
+This tool provides an easy way to test an android video encoder by easily combining parameters like:

-- codecs
+* codecs
-- bitrate
+* bitrate
-- framerate
+* framerate
-- i-frame interval
+* i-frame interval
-- coding mode
+* coding mode

-I also have support for dynamic changes with fps, bitrate, and ltr.
+encapp also has support for dynamically changing framerate, bitrate, and ltr.
 This is described in `scripts/offline_transcoding.sh`.

 ## 1. Prerequisites

-- adb connection
+* adb connection to the device being tested.
-- ffmpeg with decoding support for the codecs to be tested
+* ffmpeg with decoding support for the codecs to be tested
-- android sdk setup and environment variables set
+* android sdk setup and environment variables set
-- android ndk
+* android ndk

 ## 2. Operation